 Forbidden Island‘s greatest strength is also it’s greatest weakness.
 The simple premise and straight-forward rules make it fast and easily approachable, but also limits the depth of the gaming experience.
 Choosing a more aggressive water level makes it harder to win, but doesn’t add complexity.
-Unfortunately, there aren’t expansions available.
+And, unfortunately, there aren’t expansions available.
 But, mixing up the map adds a welcomed twist.
-As far as hardcore gamers go, they might get bored with it, but Forbidden Island can provide a quick ice-breaker game before getting into more complicated games.
+As far as hardcore gamers go, they might get bored, but Forbidden Island can provide a quick ice-breaker game before getting into more complicated games.
 (For some people, complicated = fun.)
 Lastly, its box is smaller than most.
 So, it’s easy take Forbidden Island on the road!

 If you want to engage your children with board games that are more interesting than Sorry! or Monopoly, Castle Panic might be the perfect choice.
 Most kids will be more excited by a castle, trolls and goblins rather than a flooding island or a global disease outbreak.
 I can’t blame them.
 It’s inherently more satisfying to defeat a mighty orc boss, even if you ultimately lose the game.

 Unlike the other two board games in this comparison, you never move in Castle Panic.
 In fact, you don’t even have a character representing you.
 You are the castle.
 The decisions you’re faced with involve which cards to discard or trade, rather than which game actions to take.
 Most of the time, you’re attacking as many monsters as your cards will allow.
 So, obviously there is luck involved.
 Draw the wrong cards and the monsters will advance unharmed.

-It’s worth mentioning, Castle Panic can also function as an entertaining solitaire game, the other two can as well – but only if you simulate playing as two characters (not as lame as it sounds).
+It’s worth mentioning, Castle Panic can also function as an entertaining solitaire game.
+The other two can as well – but only if you simulate playing as two characters (cooler than it sounds).
 The best part about Panic are the bosses and unexpected effects.
 (Rotating monsters always messes up my strategy!)
 That’s why getting an expansion like The Wizard’s Tower or Engines Of War is a “must.”
 (I have the former.)
 If some panic is good, more panic is better.
 Right?